ZahraMertens/RegExGist/README.md

 1. `[a-z]` Matches any lower case alphabetic character between a and z
 2. `[0-9]` Matches any number between 0 and 9
 3. `\d` Matches any digit character
-4. `.` Matches any chracter except a newline character

 ### Character Escapes